HaodongMo/ARC-9/README.md

 Weapons also have an amount of random recoil, which is added onto the predictible recoil.
 Random recoil cannot be predicted, meaning the pattern will vary a little bit every time.

 Visual recoil has been totally reworked from the ground up using springs, which look much better than the previous system.

+**Physical Visual Recoil** allows guns to truly shoot when the viewmodel is pointing, as seen in games such as Phantom Forces and Escape From Tarkov.

 ### Supply Limit